Applied-Scientific-Research/Omega2D/README.md

     git submodule update --init

 If you were able to build and install Vc, then you should set `-DUSE_VC=ON` in the above `cmake` command, or set it in c`ccmake`.

+If you want to use [onbody](https://github.com/Applied-Scientific-Research/onbody) instead of the internal O(N^2) Biot-Savart integrator (and you should), make sure to set `USE_EXTERNAL_SUM` to `onbody`.
+This method is slower when the number of particles is under 50k-100k, but faster when above (and *much* faster when N gets really huge).

 To use the system Clang on Linux, you will want the following variables defined: